Design optimisation of piezoelectric energy harvesters for bridge infrastructure: PEH Modeling

 \subsection{Modal Order Reduction for Time Integration}

 Here, a Modal Order Reduction (MOR) \cite{besselink2013comparison} is applied to the system described by equations (\ref{SistEq-1})- (\ref{SistEq-2}).
-This method allows reducing the degrees of freedom of the system, considering only a limited number of free vibration modes to represent the dynamic behaviour in a specific frequency range.
-Free vibration modes can be found from equation (\ref{SistEq-1}), considering that the device is unforced, undamped, and unpolarised, i.e.
+This method allows reducing the number of degrees of freedom of the system, considering only a limited number of modes to represent the dynamic behaviour in a specific frequency range.
+These modes can be found from equation (\ref{SistEq-1}), considering that the device is unforced, undamped, and unpolarised, i.e.

 Then, a harmonic representation of the deflection leads to the generalised eigenvalue problem